From Genesis to Revelation: Recording and production

 In August 1968, during the school summer holidays, the band returned to Regent Sound studio 2 to record From Genesis to Revelation.
-The music was recorded within two days, and the album was put together in ten.
+The music was recorded in three days, and the album was put together in ten.
 King was the producer, and brought in Brian Roberts and former Charterhouse pupil Tom Allom as recording engineers.
 The sessions involved two four-track recording machines, and marked Banks's first time playing an organ.
 The material put down, Greenslade and Lou Warburton then added more string and horn arrangements to one stereo channel while mixing the band's performance on the other.
 This was done without the band's knowledge, which they thought compromised the strength of the songs.
 Phillips was particularly angered at the decision and was the only member to express his feelings towards it by stomping out of the studio on the last day.
+In a 2011 interview he said that in retrospect he understood why King thought the recordings needed the extra instrumentation, and explained that the problem was that due to the limitations of recording technology of the time, adding orchestration meant that everything else on the recording had to be reduced to mono.

-Release and reception
+Release

 The album was released in March 1969 and failed to chart.
 "Where the Sour Turns to Sweet" was released as a single on 27 June 1969 in an attempt to stimulate new interest.
 The album was released in the U.S. in 1974 after the group had grown in popularity, and peaked at No. 170 on the Billboard 200 in October of that year.

 Prior to its release, Decca discovered that an American act had also called themselves Genesis and asked the band to change its name to avoid confusion.
 King reached a compromise so the band's name would be omitted from the sleeve, leaving the album's title written in gold text in a Gothic style in order to evoke mystery when presented in music shops.
 The American Genesis in question was likely a Los Angeles-based group that released In the Beginning on the Mercury label in 1967.
 Banks later said that they remained Genesis in the UK and put themselves down as Revelation in the US, giving additional meaning to the album's title.
-However, King's idea for the sleeve failed after shops had placed the album in their religious sections, "and it sank without trace".
-He later said that Decca was unable to promote the album effectively and get the exposure it needed to succeed, leaving him to carry out much of the work himself which he lacked enough experience in at the time.
+The disc had very poor distribution "and it sank without trace".
+King later said that Decca was unable to promote the album effectively and get the exposure it needed to succeed, leaving him to carry out much of the work himself which he lacked enough experience in at the time.
+According to Rutherford:

 The album sold 649 copies.
 Many record shops filed the album in their religious music sections, since the title From Genesis to Revelation was the only descriptive text on the album.
 Banks later deemed the material as merely poor renditions of their songs, rating "Silent Sun" and "In the Wilderness" as the strongest cuts.